Resource-Efficient Neural Networks for Embedded Systems: Experimental Results

 \section{Experimental Results}

-In this section, we provide experimental results for modern DNN architectures trained on well-known benchmark data sets.
-We focus our experiments on network quantization approaches as reviewed in Section \ref{sec:literature_quantization}, since they are among the earliest and most efficient approaches to enhance the computational efficiency of DNNs.
+We provide experimental results for modern DNN architectures trained on well-known benchmark data sets.
+The focus of our experiments is on quantization (see Section \ref{sec:literature_quantization}) and structured pruning approaches (see Section \ref{sec:literature_structured_pruning}) since they are among the earliest and most efficient approaches to enhance the computational efficiency of DNNs.

-We first exemplify the trade-off between model performance, memory footprint, and latency on the CIFAR-10 classification task in Section \ref{sec:cifar}.
-This example highlights that finding a suitable balance between these requirements remains challenging due to diverse hardware and implementation issues.
-Furthermore, we compare several quantization approaches discussed in this paper on the more challenging CIFAR-100 task in Section \ref{sec:quantization_comparison}.
-This experiment shows the different bit requirements of weights and activations as well as the need for advanced quantization approaches.
-In Section \ref{sec:speech}, we finally present a real-world speech enhancement example, where hardware-efficient binarized DNNs have led to dramatic memory and latency reductions.
+We compare several quantization approaches discussed in this paper in terms of prediction quality in Section \ref{sec:quantization_comparison}.
+Next, we compare different DNN architectures and pruning structures (i.e., the type of structure considered for pruning, such as channels) using model metrics such as number of computations and memory requirements in Section~\ref{sec:pruning}.
+Furthermore, we benchmark the compressed models on mobile variants of CPU (Section~\ref{sec:cpu}), FPGA (Section~\ref{sec:fpga}), and GPU (Section~\ref{sec:gpu}), and provide an overall comparison in Section~\ref{sec:overall}.

+While domain-specific accelerators, such as Google's TPU, excel in their specific performance, they are usually limited to a set of specific operations and are neither flexible in terms of data types nor sparse calculations.
+Furthermore, in particular for the TPU, experimentation is often hindered due to limitations in the tool chain which is not flexible enough to support such optimizations.
+They are not suited to execute generic compressed models and are therefore not included in the following experiments.

+Similarly, there are tools such as Tensorflow Lite (TFLite) which is a library to deploy neural architectures on resource-constrained devices such as mobile or embedded devices.
+Being a library severely limits the possibility to implement different optimization techniques with regard to resource efficiency.
+We therefore chose to not cover TFLite in this work.
+Instead, the interested reader can find an excellent overview of the practical use of TFLite for mobile phones (as well as another review on resource efficiency) in \citet{Menghani2023survey}.

-The main focus of this section is to showcase the difficulty of finding good trade-offs between resource-efficiency and predictive performance.
+The main focus of this section is to showcase the difficulty of finding good trade-offs between prediction quality and resource efficiency, which is formed by the combination of representational efficiency and computational efficiency.
 As this paper is mainly dedicated to giving a comprehensive literature overview of the current state of the art, an extensive evaluation of the many presented methods in Section \ref{sec:literature_overview} would be infeasible and it is also not within the scope of this paper.
-We refer the reader to the individual papers, but we want to highlight the work of \cite{Liu2019} which provides an extensive evaluation of several recent pruning methods.